Ellie Goulding: Endorsements

 Goulding contributed her vocals to an advert for the British department store chain John Lewis in 2010.
 The John Lewis Christmas advert has become an annual tradition in British culture and one of the signals that the countdown to Christmas has begun in the UK, with Goulding performing "Your Song" for the store's 2010 campaign.

 In 2013, Goulding was announced as one of several new models for Marks & Spencer's 'Womanism' campaign.
 Subtitled "Britain's leading ladies", the campaign saw Goulding appear alongside British women from various fields, including the actress Helen Mirren, double Olympic gold medal-winning boxer Nicola Adams, and writer Monica Ali.

 Goulding is endorsing the Swiss shampoo Pantene Pro-V on television and on the official Pantene website under the tagline "Strong Is Beautiful".
 This campaign has been running since 21 March 2016.

+Goulding starred and performed "What the World Needs Now" on a new advert for People's Postcode Lottery 2024 campaign, which thanks its players for helping to raise money for many charities in the UK.

 Accolades and achievements

+As a musician

-Goulding has won several awards during her music career, such as two Brit Awards, a Billboard Music Award, the BBC Sound Of... poll, 17 BMI London Awards, two Glamour Awards, an iHeartRadio Music Award, one MTV Italian Music Award, an NRJ Music Award, a People's Choice Award, an Q Award, a Teen Choice Award and a Variety Hitmakers Award.
-Alongside those accolades, she has been nominated for numerous major music awards including, a Grammy Award nomination for Best Pop Solo Performance, a Danish Music Award, a Latin American Music Award, three Global Awards, three MTV Video Music Award, six MTV Europe Music Awards, and ten World Music Awards.
+Goulding has won several awards during her music career, such as two Brit Awards, a Brit Billion Award, a Billboard Music Award, the BBC Sound Of... poll, 17 BMI London Awards, a Cannes Lions Award, two Glamour Awards, a Global Award, an iHeartRadio Music Award, one MTV Italian Music Award, an NRJ Music Award, a Q Award, a Teen Choice Award and a Variety Hitmakers Award.
+Alongside those accolades, she has been nominated for numerous major music awards including, two Grammy Award nominations, a Danish Music Award, a Latin American Music Award, a People's Choice Award, three MTV Video Music Award, seven Electronic Dance Music Awards, six MTV Europe Music Awards, and ten World Music Awards.